×

 Example:

-Quantify training’s effect on compliance exceptions, rework, resolution time, and client satisfaction.
-Executive snapshots translate progress into hours saved and risk reduced.
+Demonstrate the return on investment by quantifying how training reduces compliance exceptions, rework, resolution time, and improves client satisfaction.
+Reports for executives translate these improvements into hours saved and reduced risk.

 can drive your business outcomes.